Crowd Density Safety Calculator

 The exit calculation is intentionally simple.
 Load per exit equals total attendees divided by the number of exits, and estimated clearance time equals total attendees divided by the combined exit flow.
 This creates a quick stress test for circulation planning.
 The page also preserves the evacuation-style time expression shown below:

-A quick rule of thumb is that an exit should clear its assigned crowd within minutes, where is people served and is the assumed flow rate per minute.
-In reality, exit performance depends on route width, stairs, turns, door hardware, counterflow, weather, mobility needs, and staff intervention, so treat this number as a planning indicator rather than a compliance finding.
+A quick planning check is that an exit should clear its assigned crowd within minutes, where is people served and is the assumed flow rate per minute.
+In practice, exit performance depends on route width, stairs, turns, door hardware, counterflow, weather, mobility needs, and staff intervention, so treat this number as a planning indicator rather than a compliance finding.

-Another way to see the math is through a simple ratio example.
+Another way to read the same relationship is with a straightforward density example.
 If you place 500 people into a 250-square-meter hall, the density is , which equals 2 people per square meter.
-That may be workable for some short-duration standing events, but it already calls for active monitoring of queues, barrier lines, and pinch points.
-If the same attendance squeezes into a smaller room, the ratio rises immediately and the safety picture changes just as quickly.
+That may be acceptable for some short-duration standing events, but it already calls for active monitoring of queues, barrier lines, and pinch points.
+If the same attendance is squeezed into a smaller room, the ratio rises immediately and the safety picture changes just as quickly.

-Imagine an outdoor fan zone with 600 m² of genuine usable space after you subtract a stage, a camera platform, fencing dead space, and vendor tents.
+Here is a crowd density safety example for an outdoor fan zone with 600 m² of genuine usable space after you subtract a stage, a camera platform, fencing dead space, and vendor tents.
 You expect 1,200 attendees, and you estimate that 25% will remain in bleacher seating most of the time.
 That leaves an effective standing share of 75%, or about 900 standing attendees.
 Dividing 900 by 600 gives a standing-zone density of 1.5 people/m².
-On the calculator, that lands in a busy but generally manageable range if local hotspots are controlled and the site is staffed properly.
+On the calculator, that reads as busy but generally manageable if the site is staffed well and the local hot spots stay under control.

-Worked examples matter because density is easy to underestimate visually.
-A site can feel spacious during setup, then fill unevenly once the headline act begins, the weather changes, or a line forms for food and restrooms.
-Running a few scenarios before finalizing ticketing or barriers is often the difference between a comfortable event and a plan that only works if everything goes perfectly.
+This crowd density example matters because a venue can look roomy during setup and then fill unevenly once the headline act begins, the weather changes, or a queue forms for food and restrooms.
+Running a few nearby scenarios before ticketing or barrier placement is often the difference between a workable layout and one that only succeeds if everything goes perfectly.

+The crowd density safety results are easiest to read as a set of linked checks rather than as one pass-or-fail number.
 The result panel reports the standing-zone density, a risk band, the estimated capacity at your target density, the standing share, the load per exit, and the simplified clearance time.
 Those numbers should be read together.
-A venue can have a tolerable average density but a weak egress picture, or it can have decent exits but a standing area that is still too compressed around attractions and barriers.
-Looking at density and exit load side by side helps keep the conversation focused on both comfort and movement.
+A venue can have a tolerable average density but a weak egress picture, or it can have adequate exits but still be too compressed around attractions and barriers.
+Looking at density and exit load side by side keeps the discussion focused on both comfort and movement.

 As a broad planning rule, densities under 1 person/m² usually feel open and easy to move through.
 Between 1 and 2 people/m², spaces can feel active but still manageable with good circulation.
 Between 2 and 3 people/m², movement becomes more constrained and crowd management needs to be more deliberate.
 Around 3 to 4 people/m², many environments start to feel very crowded, especially if people are stopping, turning, or queueing.
 At 4 people/m² and above, local conditions can become a serious concern.
 The exact meaning depends on event type, behavior, duration, barriers, slope, weather, and how well the site is supervised, but average density this high should trigger close review.